 School visits: Learning about different cultures and lives and taking part in activities may lead to overnight stays, both at home and abroad.
 Issues may arise for both young transgender students and other students, but this must not mean transgender students cannot be included on the visit.
 Thornden will give consideration well in advance of any additional needs, which may include having a parent or carer accompanying the visit to ensure a transgender student is fully included.
 The sleeping arrangements will be considered before a visit is undertaken; it is possible that a transgender student would prefer to have a separate room.
 We will consult with the transgender parent/carer first and then consult with other parents/carers of students on the trip.
 There are countries that are not as legally and culturally open as the UK.
 Some have laws that make it illegal to be part of the transgender community.
-Thornden will consider and investigate the laws regarding transgender community.
+Some countries make it an offence not to report to the authorities that someone is part of the transgender community.
 Thornden will consider and investigate the laws regarding transgender communities in any country considered for a school visit.
 If we are in doubt, expert advice should be sought.